StarArawn/kayak_ui/rfcs/rfc-4-text-selection-design.md

 ## Implementation Guide

-Below is a guide for how we could implement this RFC.
+Below is a guide for how we could implement all the features outlined in this RFC.
 The exact details of the implementation can be decided in the PRs themselves or in separate RFC documents.
 This list should also be taken with a grain of salt as it might make sense to do things differently as the implementation process begins.

 ### Small Changes